-Carve out your own path in the varied landscape of science and technology
+Carve out your own path in the varied landscape of science and technology.

 Are you interested in many different aspects of science and technology?
 Rather than focusing on a single discipline, do you want to carve out your own path through various fields of expertise?
-If so, then the three-year, English-taught Bachelor’s programme Advanced Technology at the University of Twente is the right choice for you.
-This Bachelor’s programme brings together a broad range of science and engineering disciplines.
+If so, then the three-year, English-taught bachelor’s programme Advanced Technology at the University of Twente is the right choice for you.
+This Bachelor’s brings together a broad range of science and engineering disciplines.

 Are you curious what it is like to study Advanced Technology?
 Werner shows you a day in his student life.